rust-lang/rust/beginners-guide.md

 When using SIMD, you should be familiar with the CPU feature set that you're targeting.

 On `arm` and `aarch64` it's fairly simple.
 There's just one CPU feature that controls if SIMD is available: `neon` (or "NEON", all caps, as the ARM docs often put it).
-Neon registers are 128-bit, but they can also operate as 64-bit (the high lanes are just zeroed out).
+Neon registers can be used as 64-bit or 128-bit.
+When doing 128-bit operations it just uses two 64-bit registers as a single 128-bit register.

 > By default, the `aarch64`, `arm`, and `thumb` Rust targets generally do not enable `neon` unless it's in the target string.